The ovulation cycle is a major physiological process in a woman's body.

 The menstruation cycle in humans is technically not the same as the reproductive or fertility cycle.
 This is because there are some lower mammals which also have reproductive or fertility cycles in which the "menstrual blood" does not flow out but is reabsorbed into the body.
 Such fertility cycles are therefore not menstrual cycles in nature but are called estrous cycle.

-Menstrual cycle changes are body changes that occur as the cycle progresses.
-As noted above, the most remarkable of all the changes is the outburst of menstrual blood during the menstrual phase.
-However, there are many other changes occurring in the ovaries, the tubes, cervix and other non-genital organs like the breasts and the skin.Some women may also experience some subtle changes in their sexual desire and attractiveness at specific phases of the cycle.
+there are many other changes occurring in the ovaries, the tubes, cervix and other non-genital organs like the breasts and the skin.Some women may also experience some subtle changes in their sexual desire and attractiveness at specific phases of the cycle.

 The body changes might be appealing.
-However, there are processes "behind-the-screen" producing these florid changes.
-The main "players" behind these processes are the menstrual hormones.
-Hormonal changes precede and produce the body changes.
+However, there are processes “behind-the-screen” producing these florid changes.
+The main “players” behind these processes are the menstrual hormones.
+Hormonal changes

 What are hormones?
 Answer is quite simple.
 They are chemicals that act as messengers in the body.
 They are produced by one organ of the body and carry a specific message to another organ of the body.
 Think of a mail delivery man.
 Each mail he delivers carries a specific message.
 Imagine one of these mails contain a specific instruction for the receiver of the mail to give a certain amount of money to the mail delivery man.
 When the receiver receives the mail and reads it, he then carries out the instructions contained in the mail.
-This is simplistic illustration of the way hormones work in the body.
-They carry a specific message from one organ to another and cause the receiving organ to undergo the changes specified by the message delivered by the hormone.
+This is simplistic illustration of the way hormones work in

 There are 5 hormones involved in the processes of the ovulation cycle.
 They are

 The different changes that occur during the ovulation cycle occur in phases.
-For simplicity and better understanding, the cycle is divided traditionally into 4 phases: menstrual (menstruation), follicular, ovulation and luteal.
+For simplicity and better understanding, the cycle is divided traditionally into 4 phases: menstrual (menstruation), follicular,

 Though the menstrual phase is considered the beginning of the cycle, it is actually the beginning of the end of cycle that is just ended!